MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 1. In the **NuGet Package Manager**, click the **Browse** tab.

-1. To the right of the search text box, select the **Include prerelease** check box.
+1. To the right of the search text box, clear the **Include prerelease** check box.

 1. In the search text box, enter **Microsoft.Web.WebView2**.